hazelcast/hazelcast/docs/design/security/02-jet-job-security.md

 ---
 title: 021 - Job Security
-description: Authorize Jobs in a secure environment
+description: Authorize jobs in a secure environment
 ---

 ## Summary

-Hazelcast provides fine-grained authorization mechanisms for distributed data-structures.
-With merge to Hazelcast, we want to provide this mechanism for Jet jobs too.
+Hazelcast provides fine-grained authorization mechanisms for distributed data structures.
+After merge with Hazelcast IMDG, we want to provide this mechanism for Jet jobs too.

-## Open-Source side Security
+## Security in the Open Source Part

 - Disable Jet: One can disable Jet engine completely using `JetConfig#enable`.
 We don't create the internal Jet service and don't